SPDR SSGA US Large Cap Low Volatility Index ETF (NYSEARCA:LGLV) Sees Strong Trading Volume

-SPDR SSGA US Large Cap Low Volatility Index ETF (NYSEARCA:LGLV – Get Free Report) shares saw unusually-high trading volume on Thursday .
-Approximately 68,780 shares were traded during mid-day trading, an increase of 167% from the previous session’s volume of 25,800 shares.The stock last traded at $145.41 and had previously closed at $145.59.
+SPDR SSGA US Large Cap Low Volatility Index ETF (NYSEARCA:LGLV – Get Free Report) shares saw unusually-strong trading volume on Thursday .
+Approximately 88,314 shares were traded during trading, an increase of 243% from the previous session’s volume of 25,713 shares.The stock last traded at $142.73 and had previously closed at $142.42.

 Institutional Investors Weigh In On SPDR SSGA US Large Cap Low Volatility Index ETF

-Several hedge funds and other institutional investors have recently made changes to their positions in the business.
-NBC Securities Inc. acquired a new stake in shares of SPDR SSGA US Large Cap Low Volatility Index ETF during the 3rd quarter worth about $54,000.
-TIAA Trust National Association purchased a new position in SPDR SSGA US Large Cap Low Volatility Index ETF during the 3rd quarter worth approximately $333,000.
-Iowa State Bank grew its stake in SPDR SSGA US Large Cap Low Volatility Index ETF by 11.4% during the 3rd quarter.
-Iowa State Bank now owns 5,501 shares of the company’s stock worth $735,000 after buying an additional 563 shares during the last quarter.
-Private Trust Co.
-NA grew its stake in SPDR SSGA US Large Cap Low Volatility Index ETF by 27.2% during the 3rd quarter.
-Private Trust Co.
-NA now owns 1,327 shares of the company’s stock worth $177,000 after buying an additional 284 shares during the last quarter.
-Finally, AdvisorNet Financial Inc grew its stake in SPDR SSGA US Large Cap Low Volatility Index ETF by 2.2% during the 3rd quarter.
-AdvisorNet Financial Inc now owns 104,517 shares of the company’s stock worth $13,956,000 after buying an additional 2,218 shares during the last quarter.
+A number of hedge funds have recently bought and sold shares of LGLV.
+VitalStone Financial LLC purchased a new position in shares of SPDR SSGA US Large Cap Low Volatility Index ETF in the 1st quarter valued at about $2,153,000.
+Bank of New York Mellon Corp purchased a new position in shares of SPDR SSGA US Large Cap Low Volatility Index ETF in the 2nd quarter valued at about $739,000.
+Ameriprise Financial Inc. increased its holdings in shares of SPDR SSGA US Large Cap Low Volatility Index ETF by 92.4% in the 1st quarter.
+Ameriprise Financial Inc. now owns 9,876 shares of the company’s stock valued at $1,445,000 after acquiring an additional 4,744 shares during the last quarter.
+AdvisorNet Financial Inc increased its holdings in shares of SPDR SSGA US Large Cap Low Volatility Index ETF by 3.7% in the 2nd quarter.
+AdvisorNet Financial Inc now owns 102,299 shares of the company’s stock valued at $14,384,000 after acquiring an additional 3,651 shares during the last quarter.
+Finally, Mercer Global Advisors Inc. ADV purchased a new position in shares of SPDR SSGA US Large Cap Low Volatility Index ETF in the 2nd quarter valued at about $466,000.

 The SPDR SSGA US Large Cap Low Volatility Index ETF (LGLV) is an exchange-traded fund that is based on the SSGA US Large Cap Low Volatility index.
 The fund tracks an index of the least volatile large-cap US stocks.
 LGLV was launched on Feb 20, 2013 and is managed by State Street.